Skip to content

 1. Macmillan Phonetic Chart

 This tool is provided to us by Macmillan Publishers and we have selected it as one of the best phonetic charts online.
 The outlay is very simple and straightforward.
 After clicking on a symbol, the phoneme is articulated, followed by a full word in which the phoneme occurs.
 Macmillan Phonetic Chart is available as offline content, in form of a simple program that comes in two flavors.
 The first version displays the phonemes in small window.
-The second, on the other hand, uses full screen, which is simply perfect for presentation (realia) in a class.
+The second, however, uses full screen, which is simply perfect for presentation (realia) in a class.
 One of the things we would like to see is written form of spoken example word.
 The software is free for use.

 2. Phonemic Chart by British Council